Fahy Hall, Room 304

 Students who complete the four colloquia satisfy the following University Core requirements:

-During the third year, students will complete a 3000 CORE course (Engaging the World) and another advanced course (3000 level or above).
+During the third year, students must complete a 3000 CORE course (Engaging the World) and another advanced course (3000 level or above).
 Students are encouraged to choose this advanced level course in light of their possible project/thesis topics.
-By the end of their third year, Honors students are expected to submit a completed proposal for their projects/theses to the Honors Program.
+By the end of their third year, Honors students are expected to submit a completed proposal for their projects/theses to the Director of the program.
 Once the proposal has been approved, the student completes the project/thesis in collaboration with a faculty mentor.

-In order to continue in the Honors Program and to receive the Certificate of the Honors Program at its completion, students should maintain a 3.0 average in their Honors courses as well as an overall 3.0 average.
+To complete the program, students should maintain a 3.0 average in their Honors courses as well as an overall 3.0 average.

-The Honors Program provides a coordinated liberal arts concentration for outstanding students of all schools and majors at Seton Hall University.
-The Certificate of the Honors Program demonstrates the completion of a broad interdisciplinary education.
-In addition to coursework, the Honors Program provides opportunities for students to attend concerts and other cultural events in the metropolitan area.
-The colloquia also include class visits to museums and galleries in the New York area.
-During their freshman year, resident Honors students live together in the residence halls.
+The Honors Program provides a coordinated liberal arts experience for outstanding students of all schools and undergraduate majors at Seton Hall University.
+It also provides opportunities for students to visit museums, and to attend concerts and other cultural events in the New York metropolitan area.
+During their first year, resident Honors students typically live together in the residence halls.
 Honors students and faculty form a community that lasts throughout a student’s career at Seton Hall University and often beyond.

 See the Honors Program Website at http://blogs.shu.edu/honors/ and its links for further information on faculty, courses, syllabi and other particulars.